IBM/ibmpairs/README.md

 Simply get your feet wet with the [tutorial](tutorials/IBM-PAIRS-API-wrapper-tutorial.ipynb).

-# running in a Docker container
+# Running in a Docker container

 A self-contained environment can be built with [Docker](http://www.docker.com) using
 ```Bash